dmeverly/ScheduleTemplater/readme.md

 # References

 No external sources were used.
 However, LLM queries assisted with architectural design and debugging.

+# Contibuting
+No external parties contibuted to this project.

+# Licenses
+No licenses apply to this project.